luisballar/luisballar/README.md

 # 💫 About Me
 - Currently pursuing a Computer Science Bachelor's degree at the University of Costa Rica 🏘️

-- My areas of interest are cybersecurity and software development 👾
+- My main of interest is cybersecurity 👾

 - Always learning new things 💡